boistordu/docker-devboxnovnc/README.md

 - add user to avoid the usage of root as recommended in all System courses, books and as recommended by docker.
 - switch from the auto UI novnc to the more specialized novnc UI.
 - add diferent IDE and compilers
+- add generation of display for different users
+- add sound.
+- add the possibility to choose the window manager
+- different IDE as sublimetext, atom, netbeans, visualcode, codeblocks, spacemacs, jetbrains IDE
+- limit the usage of disk space.

 at the moment all the layers so sub-containers which is used by this project take 2.6 GB.
 I have also installed x2go and the possibility to connect to it but still needs some configuration.